DedanKIarie/AkanNameGenerator/README.md

 # Akan Name Generator

 ## Description
-The Akan Name Generator is a web application that takes a user's date of birth and gender to determine their Akan name based on Ghanaian culture.
-Akan names are derived from the day of the week on which a person was born.
+The Akan Name Generator is a web application that allows users to input their date of birth and gender to calculate the day of the week they were born and outputs their Akan name.
+Akan names are traditional Ghanaian names derived from the day of the week a person is born, with unique names for males and females.

 ## Author
 Dedan Kiarie